-Program Income earned in any form other than principal repayment and equity repayments (e.g. interest payments) during the five year Investment Period shall be used by the Recipient solely to further the objectives of its mission as a Certified CDFI or Nonprofit Organization.
+Program Income earned from interest or in any form other than principal repayment and equity repayments, or their equivalents, during the five year Investment Period shall be used by the Recipient solely to further the objectives of its mission as a Certified CDFI or Nonprofit Organization.
 Additionally, any Program Income, including principal and equity repayments, that is earned after the five year Investment Period shall be used by the Recipient solely to further the objectives of its mission as a Certified CDFI or Nonprofit Organization.

-(53) Should the Applicant include only Projects that will be completed within the five year Investment Period in the Reinvestment table for Question 14 (a)-(c) of the Application?
+(54) Should the Applicant include only Projects that will be completed within the five year Investment Period in the Reinvestment table for Question 16(a)-(e) of the Application?

 Yes.
-Only include projected reinvestment for Projects that will be completed within the five year Investment Period when completing Question 14.
-Do not include Projects where you simply plan to reinvest and close on the financing but do not expect to complete the project within the five year Investment Period.
+Only include projected reinvestment for Projects that will be completed within the five year Investment Period when completing Question 16.
+Do not include Projects where you simply plan to reinvest and close on the financing but do not expect to complete the Project within the five year Investment Period.

-(54) Can we treat a repaid CMF investment as a private source of leverage in a subsequent reinvestment?
+(55) Can we treat a repaid CMF investment as a private source of leverage in a subsequent reinvestment?